John William Pope Foundation

 Donors Capital Fund and DonorsTrust

-Since its inception in 1999, DonorsTrust has been used by conservative foundations and individuals to discretely funnel nearly $400 million to like-minded think tanks and media outlets.[14]
-According to the organization's tax documents, in 2011, DonorsTrust contributed a total of $86 million to conservative organizations.
-Many recipients had ties to the State Policy Network (SPN), a wide collection of conservative state-based think tanks and media organizations that focus on shaping public policy and opinion.
+Since its inception in 1999, DonorsTrust has been used by conservative foundations and individuals to discretely funnel nearly $400 million to like-minded think tanks and media outlets.[18]
 In 2013, the Center for Media and Democracy released a special report on SPN.
-Those who received DonorsTrust funding included media outlets such as the Franklin Center and the Lucy Burns Institute, as well as think tanks such as SPN itself, Heartland Institute, Illinois Policy Institute, Independence Institute, Mackinac Center for Public Policy, South Carolina Policy Council, American Legislative Exchange Council, Manhattan Institute, Oklahoma Council of Public Affairs, and Cascade Policy Institute.[15]
+Those who received DonorsTrust funding included media outlets such as the Franklin Center and the Lucy Burns Institute, as well as think tanks such as the SPN itself, Heartland Institute, Illinois Policy Institute, Independence Institute, Mackinac Center for Public Policy, South Carolina Policy Council, American Legislative Exchange Council, Manhattan Institute, Oklahoma Council of Public Affairs, and Cascade Policy Institute.[19]

-Between 2010 and 2015, John William Pope Foundation received at least $101,750 combined from Donors Capital Fund and DonorsTrust.
-These two organizations advertise themselves as a way for donors to remain hidden, especially when "funding sensitive or controversial issues."[16]
+Between 2010 and 2015, John William Pope Foundation's think tank, Civitas Institute received at least $120,785 combined from Donors Capital Fund and DonorsTrust.
+These two organizations advertise themselves as a way for donors to remain hidden, especially when "funding sensitive or controversial issues."[20]
 (See DonorsTrust and Donors Capital Fund Grant Recipients for more).

 Grants Distributed